 The dark side to the operation is that if managed incorrectly – homeworkers can feel isolated from the rest of the business and detached from a corporate working environment.
 This can lead to rogue / maverick behaviour and actions being taken where employees view themselves as independent to the rest of the business.

-In the absence of a suitable framework and guidance; the homeworker may work beyond their contracted hours through fear that their manager may not trust / believe they are ‘working enough’ and fail to switch off.
-Homeworking is not suited to everyone and some may struggle to concentrate as they would in the office and could be less productive.
+In the absence of a suitable framework and guidance the homeworker may work beyond their contracted hours through fear that their manager may not trust / believe they are ‘working enough’ and fail to switch off.
+Homeworking is not suited to everyone and some may struggle to concentrate as they would in the office and could be less productive, while some people may find motivation more difficult in these circumstances.

 The CIPD recommends establishing a homeworking policy clarifying the organisation’s view of and approach to homeworking, clearly defining what is meant by ‘homeworker’.
 There are permanent, regular and ad hoc home working arrangements and the business should provide enough information in a policy to enable an employee to determine which category applies to them.